tonteeton/tontastic/README.md

 ![bot](docs/bot.png)
 ![contract](docs/contract.png)

-*TONtastic!* is an attempt to create a gamified quiz, with a Telegram app that allows users to predict if TON's price will increase or decrease daily, awarding correct predictions with Jettons.
-It's designed to drive engagement, rewarding users without requiring them to stake anything.
+*TONtastic!* is a gamified Telegram quiz app where users vote on whether the TON to USD rate has increased or decreased in the last 24 hours.
+Correct answers earn users TON Jettons as rewards, promoting engagement without requiring any staking.

 The Telegram bot is available at https://t.me/TONtasticBot .